shohag-biswas/featuredboxgenesis/README.md

 # featuredboxgenesis
 Featured box for any genesis or other themes what support widget based Home.
+You can use it for Service box, featured text etc purposes.

 Just add some CSS rule in your main stylesheet